kbmajeed/nigeria_covid19/README.md

 ### [3] Code
 **Description:**
-This is the part of the automated script to mine data on COVID-19 case numbers in Nigeria
+This is the segment of the automated script helps to mine data on COVID-19 case numbers in Nigeria

 **Files:**
 **`nigeria_covid19.py`**